sebnitu/BaseWeb/docs/docs/blocks/off-canvas.md

 order: 6
 ---

-The off-canvas component block is a design pattern that hides aside content outside of the default viewport which can be revealed using a trigger.
-This is most commonly used for navigation elements on mobile viewports.
-The structure of an off-canvas block is encompassed with four elements: `oc-wrap`, `oc-content`, `oc-inner` and `oc-aside`.
+The off-canvas component block is a design pattern that hides aside content outside of the default viewport which can be revealed using a button trigger.
+This is most commonly used for navigation components on mobile viewports.
+The structure of an off-canvas block is encompassed within four elements: `oc-wrap`, `oc-content`, `oc-inner` and `oc-aside`.

 ```html
 <div class="oc-wrap">